DataDog/hiring-engineers/answers.md

 ### Configuration to collect MySQL metrics

-Edit the mysql.d/conf.yaml file, in the conf.d/ folder at the root of your Agent’s configuration directory to start collecting your MySQL metrics and logs.
+Edit the ````mysql.d/conf.yaml```` file, in the ````conf.d/```` folder at the root of your Agent’s configuration directory to start collecting your MySQL metrics and logs.

 MySQL configuration for Datadog in our example is located in the following directory:
 ````
 /etc/datadog-agent/conf.d/mysql.d
 ````
-Modify the config file at these sections with the datadog username, password and other settings as shown below:
+Modify the config file at these sections with the datadog username, password and other options as shown below:
 ````
 ~
 instances: